frankrolf/showDist/README.md

 **Robofont extension to show quick information about point selection.**
 This extension lives in a tiny space in the top left of the glyph window.
 When two or more points are selected, the exension will show information about the horizontal and vertical distance between those points.
 If the points are not on a horizontal or vertical line, the extension will also show the diagonal distance and the angle between the selected points.

+Selection of a single point will return distances and angles of attached BCPs, selection of a single BCP will return distance and angle from that BCP to its base point.
+This information is interactively updated as points are dragged.

-Note: If the selection contists of more than two points, the extension will show the values for the bounding box of the current selection.
+Note: If a selection contists of more than two points, the extension will show the values for the bounding box of the current selection.

-The latest version (1.2) will also show information about the length and angle of BCPs if a single on-curve point is selected.
-Ideally, this information would update on drag, but some performance issues need solving first.
+- Version 1.2: add static BCP-length information
+- Version 1.3: make selections in multiple windows possible
+- Version 1.4: add interactive BCP-length information

 ----